 To prevent outbreaks and minimise risk of onward spread before and after infection is recognised, the over-riding consideration is better biosecurity.
 Particular attention should be paid to thorough cleaning and disinfection of clothing, footwear, vehicles and equipment when moving and mixing birds.
 Such things are always important in gamebird management but never more so than during periods of heightened risk or during an Al outbreak.
 The key points are to keep species apart, especially separating poultry or gamebirds from waterfowl, and avoid penning any birds close to open water.
 Separate production stages, for example by keeping laying birds away from hatching and rearing facilities.
-Minimise human and vehicle contact between such groups and ensure that any people or items moving between them are cleansed and disinfected.
-It is good practise to have separate equipment and personal protective equipment at each location.
+Minimise human and vehicle contact between such groups and ensure that any people or items moving between them are biosecure (not accidentally carrying infection).
 Use footbaths containing government-approved disinfectant products, which should also be used for all other disinfection tasks (in GB or in Northern Ireland).
-These footbaths should have a lid to prevent rainwater diluting the disinfectant and the contents should be regularly replaced with fresh material.
-It is good practice to also supply a brush to ensure footwear is properly cleansed and disinfected.
 Ask your vet for advice.
 Inform and train staff thoroughly and restrict access by non-essential visitors.
 Be scrupulous with your record keeping as to where birds, people and equipment have come from and gone to.
 Keep food and water clean and, as far as possible, inaccessible to wild birds.
 Biosecurity is not just a physical barrier, it's a way of thinking too; work it out and take appropriate action now.